Diablohu/starter-kit-angular/README.md

 **Just use this kit as base code to start your Angular project**

-* Entry page: /app/index.html
+* Entry page source: /src/index.html
-* All source files will be bundled into /app/dist/
+* All source files will be bundled into /app/
 * Use Webpack 2 to bundle files
 * Use LESS for CSS pre-process, but you can choose on your own such as SASS.